22 Best Places To Visit Outside London For Day Trips

 ➡️ This highly-rated tour from London to Dover includes a visit to Canterbury Cathedral as well as the White Cliffs of Dover.

-If you prefer to travel by train, the journey takes from 1 hour 30 minutes.
-You can compare train prices and availability on Trainline and Omio, and pre-book your entrance tickets for Dover castle here to save time when you arrive 🙂
+If you prefer to travel by train, the journey takes from 1 hour and 30 minutes.
+Compare train prices and availability on Trainline and Omio

 13. Cardiff, Wales